naviny058/my_Learnig/Readme.md

             updateImage()
         }
 ```
-as you can see this is a very cool way of incrementing to a variable and if the variable will end then it will start again and also for decrement
+as you can see this is a very cool way of incrementing to a variable and if the variable will end then it will start again and also for decrement. will use this readme as my personal diary